kazurayam/ContextTrace/README.md

 This TestListener is essential for the `com.kazurayam.ks.ContextTrace` class to work properly.
 Katalon Studio fires the `beforeTestCase(TestCaseContext)` and `beforeTestSuite(TestSuiteContext)` methods in the TestListener, which pass the context objects to the `ContextTrace` object.
 The `ContextTrace` object will memorize the context objects so that user's TestCase scripts can referer to later when necessary.

-### write a Test Case that uses TestContextTrace
+### write a Test Case that uses ContextTrace

-Now you can use the `TestContextTrace` anywhere in your Test Case scripts.
-For example, see [Test Cases/main/demo](https://github.com/kazurayam/TestContextTrace/blob/master/lib/Scripts/main/demo/Script1759362677840.groovy) in the `app` project:
+Now you can use the `ContextTrace` anywhere in your Test Case scripts.
+For example, see [Test Cases/main/demo](https://github.com/kazurayam/ContextTrace/blob/master/lib/Scripts/main/demo/Script1759362677840.groovy) in the `app` project:

 ```
 import static com.kms.katalon.core.testcase.TestCaseFactory.findTestCase